Smooth Forecast Help

 · Smooth Spikes (optional)

-This checkbox, if selected, causes values considered outside the series moving average to clipped back to the moving average value.
-The size of the moving average used is based on the Window value.
+This checkbox, if selected, causes values considered outside the series moving average to be clipped back to the moving average value.
+The default is to have the checkbox selected.

-These radio buttons, if one is selected other than No Seasonal Cycle, cause the forecast to be based on a regularly occurring cycle in the series (e.g. 12 months in a year, 7 days in a week, 365 days in a year) depending on what the series values represent (e.g. a month value, a day of the week value, a day in a year, etc).
+These radio buttons, if one is selected other than No Seasonal Cycle and Chaos, cause the forecast to be based on a regularly occurring cycle in the series (e.g. 12 months in a year, 7 days in a week) depending on what the series values represent (e.g. a month value, a day of the week value, etc).
 If the Automatic Seasonal Cycle radio button is selected, the Cycle value will be filled in automatically when the Process Series button is selected.
-If there is no detectable seasonal cycle, the Cycle value will be blank.
-If the Specify Seasonal Cycle radio button is selected, the Cycle value must also be specified indicating the size of the cycle (e.g. 12 for months in a year, 7 for days in a week, 365 for days in a year, etc).
-It is also possible to use this value to generate more complex forecasts for irregular but semi-cyclical data.
-This can be done by varying the Cycle value in conjunction with a Number to Hold Back value and checking to see which Cycle value reduces the metrics values in the Holdback Results.
+If there is no detectable seasonal cycle, the Cycle value will be set to 0.
+If the Specify Seasonal Cycle radio button is selected, the Cycle value must also be specified indicating the size of the cycle (e.g. 12 for months in a year, 7 for days in a week, etc).
+If the Chaos radio button is selected, a series of semi-random oscillations are generated that best fit the hold back values.
+This assists in those cases where having forecast oscillations improves the quality of the forecast over using a straight line.
+The Automatic Seasonal Cycle radio button is selected by default.

-· Cycle (required if Specify Seasonal Series is selected)
+· Cycle (required if Specify Seasonal Cycle is selected)

 This value specifies the size of the regularly occurring cycle in the series.
-See Seasonal Series field for more information.
+See Seasonal Cycle Type field for more information.

 · Series Trend (optional)